towolf/towolf.github.com/docs/PsychSignal/AllAll.markdown

 title: AllAll
 categories:
   - PsychSignal
+encoding: UTF-8
 ---

 \[q\] = AllAll\(in\)
-returns true if all element of in are non\-zeros, false otherwise returns a scalar boolean.
-IN can be anything from a scalar to an N\-D matrix
+returns true if all element of in are non-zeros, false otherwise returns a scalar boolean.
+IN can be anything from a scalar to an N-D matrix

 DN 2008